Click on the faculty member below to view their biography:

 Electro-Acoustic Music Studio, Director

-His music has been performed by such groups as New York New Music Ensemble, Empyrean Ensemble, Manhattan String Quartet, Indiana University New Music Ensemble, University of Missouri St. Louis Dance Company, Oberlin Sinfonietta, Wellesley Composer's Conference Chamber Orchestra, Lontano New Music (UK), Mallarme Chamber Players, New York University New Music Ensemble, Lydian String Quartet, Middle Voices; and soloists Rhonda Rider, Daniel Stepner, Stephen Gosling, David Fulmer, Madeleine Shapiro, Mark Rush, Norm Weinberg, Todd Rewoldt, F. Gerard Errante, Andrew Willis and Philipp Staudlin.
+Walsh’s music has been presented on five continents, performed by such groups as New York New Music Ensemble, Empyrean Ensemble, Manhattan String Quartet, Lontano New Music, Indiana University New Music Ensemble, Oberlin Sinfonietta, Wellesley Composer's Conference Chamber Orchestra, Mallarme Chamber Players, Middle Voices; and soloists Rhonda Rider, Daniel Stepner, Stephen Gosling, Madeleine Shapiro, Mark Rush, Norm Weinberg, Todd Rewoldt, F. Gerard Errante, and Philipp Staudlin.

-Dr. Walsh's music is recorded on Albany Records, Centaur Records and the Society of Electro-Acoustic Music in the United States CD series.
-His music is published by European American Music and CWM Music (ASCAP).
+His music can be found on Albany Records, Centaur Records, and the Society of Electro-Acoustic Music in the United States CD series.